 William D. Shultz, Jr. is a native of St. Clair County, Illinois.
-Since joining Mr. Kurowski in practice in 1999, he has taken over the management and firm leadership in the Madison County asbestos litigation.
-He is one of an elite group of defense counsel most frequently consulted by the chief asbestos judge on all litigation matters and serves as a liaison counsel for the defense bar.
-William has represented corporations and individuals in litigation including business litigation, product liability, toxic exposure cases and employer practices liability claims.
+Bill manages the firm leadership in the Madison County, Illinois asbestos litigation, and also in New York.
+He is one of an elite group of defense counsel most frequently consulted by the chief asbestos judge in Madison County on all litigation matters and serves as a liaison counsel for the defense bar.
+William has represented corporations and individuals in litigation including business litigation, product liability, toxic exposure cases, infectious disease counseling and litigation, COVID-19, and employer practices liability claims.
 He serves on national coordinating counsel and trial teams for multiple corporations defending asbestos claims throughout the country.
-He is an experienced litigator at both the local and national levels and has tried a substantial number of cases involving asbestos, insurance defense, employment and commercial issues to favorable jury outcomes.
+He is an experienced litigator at both the local and national levels and has tried a substantial number of cases involving asbestos, insurance defense, employment, and commercial issues to favorable jury outcomes.

 He received his undergraduate B.A. degree from Benedictine College and his J.D. degree from Creighton University in 1991.
-Mr. Shultz is licensed in Illinois, Missouri and New York.
+William is licensed in Illinois, Missouri, New Jersey, and New York.

-Mr. Shultz has been a speaker at national and regional seminars over the years on various issues involving toxic tort litigation.
-He is also an adjunct professor at McKendree University in Lebanon, Illinois where he has taught Business Law I and II for over 15 years as well as the Legal Issues section for the M.B.A. program.
+Over the years, William has been a speaker at both national and regional seminars, discussing various issues involving toxic tort litigation.
+He is also an adjunct professor at McKendree University in Lebanon, Illinois, where he has taught Business Law I and II for over 15 years, as well as the Legal Issues section for the M.B.A. program.

 He resides in Caseyville, Illinois and has three children.